SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache-tomcat/install-app-dashboards.md

 You can install monitors by importing a JSON file or using a Terraform script.

-2.png "image_tooltip")
-There are limits to how many alerts can be enabled.
+Use this dashboard to:mits to how many alerts can be enabled.
 For more information, see [Monitors](https://help.sumologic.com/Visualizations-and-Alerts/Alerts/Monitors#Rules) for details.

 #### Method 1: Install Monitors by importing a JSON file
-3.gif "image_tooltip")

 1. Download the [JSON file](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/blob/main/monitor_packages/ApacheTomcat/ApacheTomcat.json) that describes the monitors.
 2. The [JSON](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/blob/main/monitor_packages/ApacheTomcat/ApacheTomcat.json) contains the alerts that are based on Sumo Logic searches that do not have any scope filters, and therefore will be applicable to all Apache Tomcat webserver farms, the data for which has been collected via the instructions in the previous sections.